wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 ## Version 03-04
 {:numbered="false"}

-* Updated the acknowledgements
-*
+* Added a section about operational considerations.
+* Made it clear that ARP/ND are not necessarily used.
+* Removed any mention of v4-only, since it's not quite correct that v4-via-v6 is v4-only.

 ## Version 02-03
 {:numbered="false"}

-* Warren is an idiot, and pushed a branch instead of the main one, so -03 is actually what -02 should have been.
+* Warren is a smart guy, but he still pushed a branch instead of the main one, so -03 is actually what -02 should have been.

 ## Version 01-02
 {:numbered="false"}